OUCompilers/cs4100-sp23/pe-regularexpressions.md

 ## Bonus points (x2) for the one(s) who reach the highest level in Rust

-To claim your bonus points, post your Rust rank and percentage in the Q&A channel in Teams before the deadline.
-There will be at least one first-time bonus winner.
+To claim your bonus points, post your Rust rank and percentage with your submission before the deadline.

 ![](https://i.imgur.com/oJNrVRV.png)